 No Student Government related business is to be conducted during the time of a request that was not approved prior.

 If special circumstances are required in which the remote work possibility was made aware to the Executive Branch member before the possibility of a two-week period, it may be reviewed on a case-by-case basis upon receival of official correspondence.

+This process can upwards of two to three weeks to get a Remote Work Agreement Approved

 It is expected that all Student Government related business should be conducted during business hours.
 The business hours are weekdays, Monday through Friday, from 8:00am to 5:00pm.